Loc000Nguyen000/THM_WriteUp/Easy/Billing/Billing.md

 ![alt text](/Easy/Billing/Images/image-3.png)

 + We found the `fail2ban-client` can run sudo without password.
-Research the service to understand how to running and the flaws can make the `root`.
+Research the service to understand how service work and root cause create privilege escaltion.

 + Resources to demonstrate the service and manipulate to privilege escalation: